-The Incident Controller will liaise with HSE Press Office to agree a media strategy, and arrangements for dealing with media queries.
-HSE Press Office will also brief the Head of Communications and other parts of Communications Directorate, including Internal Communications and the online team.
+The Incident Controller will liaise with HSE Media and Campaigns team (Press Office) to agree a media strategy, and arrangements for dealing with media queries.
+The Media and Campaigns team will also brief the Head of Communications and other parts of Communications Directorate, including Internal Communications and the online team.

-Out of hours: Press office contact is via the Duty Press Officer on 0151 922 1221
+Out of hours: Media and Campaigns team contact is via the Duty Press Officer on 0151 922 1221

 In practice the emergency services will normally be the lead organisation for dealing with the media in the initial response phase.
-HSE Press Office will establish contact with the lead agency’s press office to ensure messages to the media are joined up and coordinated.
+The Media and Campaigns team will establish contact with the lead agency's press office to ensure messages to the media are joined up and coordinated.

 Where appropriate, a senior spokesperson will be made available for media interviews; this would normally be the appropriate Head of Operations.
 However, where there is major national media interest this may be the Head of Division.
-HSE Press Office will advise and lead on these arrangements.
+The Media and Campaigns team will advise and lead on these arrangements.

-Where significant media attention or public interest is expected, the HSE Press Office will arrange for any press statements to be uploaded to the HSE website.
+Where significant media attention or public interest is expected, the Media and Campaigns team will arrange for any press statements to be uploaded to the HSE website.

-Inspectors should avoid briefing the media without consulting with HSE Press Office.
+Inspectors should avoid briefing the media without consulting with the Media and Campaigns team.
 The agencies involved in the incident will be working hard to manage the messages going to the media and the release of unconfirmed/ uncoordinated information can cause undue public concern.
-Where there is likely to be press interest, the Incident Controller should make early contact with HSE Press Office and ensure regular updates are provided.
+Where there is likely to be press interest, the Incident Controller should make early contact with the Media and Campaigns team and ensure regular updates are provided.

 In practice, inspectors on site may find they are approached directly by members of the media.
-Unless specifically requested to do so by HSE or the lead agency press office, you should avoid detailed engagement with journalists, and refer enquiries to Press Office.
-However, you should not offer ‘no comment’.
+Unless specifically requested to do so by HSE or the lead agency press office, you should avoid detailed engagement with journalists, and refer enquiries to the Media and Campaigns team.
+However, you should not offer 'no comment'.
 You could say something generic, such as:

 For fatal incidents or where there have been injuries, do not release details of casualties - this will be done by the police.